Food tax compliance may be too much for sellers to swallow

 Is there sales tax on food?

 Food sales are big business in the U.S. Americans spend $1.4 trillion annually on groceries, prepared foods, snacks, and dining out.
 How people choose to allocate their food dollar spend is shifting.
 Dining out, purchasing pre-prepared meals and opting for meal delivery are becoming more commonplace than cooking at home.
 In fact, in 2015, U.S. consumers spent more money on restaurant meals than groceries for the first time in history.1 This trend has escaped the states’ notice, with more local lawmakers making a play to lower or eliminate sales tax on groceries and increase or extend it to prepared food and dine-out meals.

-So how does sales tax on food stack up for your business?
-It all depends on how, what and where you serve it.
+How does sales tax on food stack up for your business?

-Get it to go.
-Prepared food is one of the biggest growth areas in retail food service.
+- Take-out meals: Prepared food is one of the biggest growth areas in retail food service.
+Delivery services like DoorDash, Grubhub and Uber Eats have made it easier than ever for consumers to get hot meals on their tables with the push of a button.
 Hot meals and pre-made dishes account for 60% of deli sales in the U.S. and generate more than $20 billion annually for supermarkets.3 When customers order take out from a restaurant, pick up a pre-made deli dish or order a complete meal from supermarket catering, they get to skip the prep time, but not the sales tax.
 Prepared food is taxable in many states.
 This can include food that is heated before sale; food where two or more ingredients are mixed together; and food sold with eating utensils.